programfiction/programfiction/AngCodeReview.md

     ```
 - Use Project defined SASS variables for color & padding etc. DO not use hardcode css value.
     - Do not add hardcoded width on template or Css. use Bootstrap classes.
-    - Do not manipulate any scss veriable
+    - Do not manipulate any scss variable
     ```yaml
     .MyClassForDiv{
     background-color: #000000;              <=======do not use hardcoded color